Connect with others who understand.

 Because your doctor understands how your MS has progressed and how you’ve responded to DMTs, they can recommend which MS therapy is most likely to be effective for you if you decide to switch.

-Benefits of Starting a HE DMT Early
+The Benefits of Starting a Highly Effective DMT Early

-The earlier someone with MS starts HE DMT treatment, the greater the likelihood that the treatment will effectively slow their MS progression.
-For instance, a 2021 study found that 68 percent of people who started treatment with a HE DMT reached the goal of no evidence of disease activity (NEDA) after 12 months of treatment.
-Moreover, 52.4 percent reached NEDA after 24 months of treatment.
-This can be compared to 36 percent (after 12 months) and 19.4 percent (after 24 months) of those who started a moderate efficacy DMT as a first drug instead.
+The earlier someone with MS starts highly effective DMT treatment, the greater the likelihood the treatment will effectively slow their MS progression.
+For instance, a 2021 study found that 68 percent of people who started treatment of multiple sclerosis with a highly effective DMT reached the goal of no evidence of disease activity (NEDA) after 12 months of treatment.

-Read “Advanced Multiple Sclerosis: 4 Symptoms and 8 Ways To Manage Them.”
+Read Advanced Multiple Sclerosis: 4 Symptoms and 8 Ways To Manage.

-Side Effects of HE DMTs
+Side Effects of Highly Effective DMTs

-Unfortunately, HE DMTs are sometimes associated with the risk of more serious side effects.
+Unfortunately, highly effective DMTs are sometimes associated with the risk of more serious side effects.
 It is important to note that some of these side effects occur very rarely.
 Additionally, each individual has a different risk based on their medical history, inherited risk factors, and overall health.
 Your doctor is the best person to help you assess your personal risk for each side effect.

 • Basal cell carcinoma, a type of skin cancer

-Weighing Risks and Benefits of HE DMTs
+Weighing Risks and Benefits of Highly Effective DMTs

-Like all medications, even those available over the counter, HE DMTs have both risks and benefits.
+Like all medications, even those available over the counter, highly effective DMTs have both risks and benefits.
 Safety concerns should be a key consideration when thinking about switching therapies.
 Additionally, every individual’s safety profile may change as they age, develop additional health conditions, or experience immune system changes.
 Researchers have found that the safety risks of certain therapies are likely to be greater as people age.

-However, these risks must be carefully weighed against the benefit of reductions in the relapse rate and progression of MS. As immune cells attack the myelin of the brain and spinal cord, new lesions form and may result in worsening symptoms, more exacerbations, and disability progression.
-Through shared decision-making, you and your doctor will discuss these risks and benefits, and your goals, preferences, and priorities will be taken into account.
+However, these risks must be carefully weighed against the benefit of reductions in the relapse rate and progression of MS. As immune cells attack the myelin (protective sheathe around nerves) of the brain and spinal cord, new lesions form and may result in worsening MS symptoms, more exacerbations, and disability progression.

 Building a Community

 MyMSTeam is the social network for people with multiple sclerosis and their loved ones.
-On MyMSTeam, more than 195,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.
+On MyMSTeam, more than 210,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.

 All updates must be accompanied by text or a picture.

-Get the latest articles about multiple sclerosis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Brooke Dulka, Ph.D. is a freelance science writer and editor.
 She received her doctoral training in biological psychology at the University of Tennessee.
-Learn more about her here
+Learn more about her here.

 Related Articles